 There’s a lot to do as your due date draws near – from preparing the house to stocking up on baby supplies, it’s a challenge to get everything finished in time.

-Hopefully this checklist means that packing your hospital bag becomes one less thing to think about.
+Hopefully, this maternity hospital bag checklist means that packing your maternity bag for hospital becomes one less thing to think about.

 What should I pack for Mum?